visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/README.md

 Heaton, R., Hummel, J., Lleras, A., & Buetti, S. (2020).
 A computational account of serial and parallel processing in visual search.
 Journal of Vision, 20(11), 844-844.

 # To run this code:
-Use Python 3 to run MainInterface.py and follow the prompts.
+Use your Python 3 interpreter to run MainInterface.py in the directory where you have downloaded the code and follow the prompts.
+For example, python3 ./mainInterface.py